-- By 15 March if she is not served in her first covering season in Australia. - 13.13 Once an imported mare is covered in Australia, all subsequent returns to the Stud Book are the same as for locally bred mares. - 13.14 If an imported mare is covered by a stallion in Australia or produces a foal before she is accepted into the Australian Stud Book, special fees are required in addition to the integration fee, for acceptance of mare returns.
-Mare returns can only be accepted once the horse is accepted into the Australian Stud Book. - 13.15 A horse re-imported into Australia and previously registered here will automatically be accepted back into the Australian Stud Book.
+- 13.10 A named, imported horse entering Australia for breeding purposes only may continue to use its overseas passport provided it meets Australian standards.
+Should it not do so, the Australian Stud Book will issue a passport.
+An imported horse entering Australia for racing purposes will be issued with an Australian passport or TIC when an application for naming is lodged with Racing Australia.
+The overseas passport must be retained by the owners, or their agents, to use when the horse goes to stud, and must be available if the horse is re-exported. - 13.11 When a broodmare is imported after being covered the Australian Stud Book will record the covering details on the mare's breeding records.
+Unless the Australian Stud Book receives overseas covering details with the official documentation, the overseas conceived progeny cannot be accepted into the Australian Stud Book. - 13.12 An imported or re-imported broadmare must first be returned to the Australian Stud Book: - (a) within 30 days of producing a foal conceived out of the country; - (b) within 12 months of the date of the last service, if she has missed or slipped to that service; or - (c) by 15 March if she is not served in her first covering season in Australia. - 13.13 Once an imported mare is covered in Australia, all subsequent returns to the Australian Stud Book are the same as for locally bred mares. - 13.14 If an imported mare is covered by a stallion in Australia or produces a foal before she is accepted into the Australian Stud Book, special fees are required in addition to the integration fee, for acceptance of Mare Returns.
+Mare Returns can only be accepted once the horse is accepted into the Australian Stud Book. - 13.15 A horse re-imported into Australia and previously registered here will automatically be accepted back into the Australian Stud Book.
 An application as described above is not required.
-In the case of a broodmare, her Stud Book record will be re-opened when the documentation and any overseas covering details are received from the overseas authority.
+In the case of a broodmare, her Australian Stud Book record will be reopened when the documentation and any overseas covering details are received from the overseas authority.

-14 Broodmares Sent to New Zealand
+14. Broodmares sent to New Zealand

-- 14.1 No later than five working days before the mare is shipped to New Zealand, the breeder must lodge with the Stud Book (i) the Passport; (ii) a completed application to have the Passport endorsed; (iii) the most recent covering details (if she was covered) (iv) the standard fee. - 14.2 An owner, or their agent, seeking endorsement of a passport within five days of the broodmare's departure must lodge the documents in 14.1 above with the late fee (which replaces the standard fee). - 14.3 Foals at foot cannot travel on a mare's passport and the owner, or their agent, must lodge an application with the Stud Book for a separate Stud Book Certificate of Export.
-The Stud Book will advise the exporter of special procedures for a young, unnamed horse.

-14.4 A broodmare can travel to New Zealand on either an Australian or New Zealand passport as the two are very similar and are recognised by both countries.
+- 14.1 No later than 5 working days before the mare is shipped from Australia to New Zealand, the breeder must lodge with the Australian Stud Book: - (a) the passport; - (b) a completed application to have the passport endorsed; - (c) the most recent covering details (if she was covered); and - (d) the standard fee. - 14.2 An owner, or their agent, seeking endorsement of a passport within 5 days of the broodmare's departure, must lodge the documents in rule 14.1 with the late fee (which replaces the standard fee). - 14.3 Foals at foot cannot travel on a mare's passport and the owner, or their agent, must lodge an application with the Australian Stud Book for a separate Stud Book Certificate of Export.
+The Australian Stud Book will advise the exporter of special procedures for a young, unnamed horse. - 14.4 A broodmare can travel from Australia to New Zealand on either an Australian or New Zealand passport as the passports are very similar and are recognised by both countries.

-15 Thoroughbreds Arriving in Australia from New Zealand
+15. Thoroughbreds arriving in Australia from New Zealand